The Trussell Trust

-The Trussell Trust is an NGO and charity that works to end the need for food banks in the United Kingdom.
-It "is based on, shaped, and guided by Christian principles" and supports a network of over 1,200 food bank centres to provide emergency food and compassionate, practical support to people in crisis, while campaigning for long-term change to the structural issues that lock people into poverty.
+Trussell is an NGO and charity that works to end the need for food banks in the United Kingdom.
+It "is based on, shaped, and guided by Christian principles" and supports a network of about 1,700 food bank centres to provide emergency food and compassionate, practical support to people in crisis, while campaigning for long-term change to the structural issues that lock people into poverty.
 Its main office is in Salisbury, England.

 History

 The Trussell Trust was founded in 1997 by Paddy and Carol Henderson using a legacy left by Carol's mother, Betty Trussell.
 Initially, the charity worked in Bulgaria to improve conditions for children sleeping at Sofia Central Railway Station.
-In 2000, they began to work in the UK too, opening the first food bank in their hometown of Salisbury after they were contacted by a British mother who was struggling to feed her children.
+In 2000, they began to work in the UK too, opening the first food bank in their home city of Salisbury after they were contacted by a British mother who was struggling to feed her children.
+In 2024 the organisation changed its name to Trussell and underwent a brand refresh, although its name is still registered as the Trussell Trust in the charity and company registers.